 RELATED REVIEW: The Best Scanners of 2018

 The Brother DS-620 Mobile does not wow in any capacity, but for small scanning jobs it offers an inexpensive way to get rid of paper clutter and get things digitized.

 The Brother DS-620 Mobile earned an overall score that was relatively low, as you you can see in the table above.
 However, it made up for this score with a low price, which makes it attractive for those that scan enough to need a dedicated scanner, but don't scan too frequently.

 We would describe the Brother DS-620 Mobile's scanning performance as more than acceptable but not great.
-This earned it a score of 4 out of 10 in this metric.
+It scored an underwhelming 4 out of 10 for its scanning capabilities.

 The Brother DS-620 Mobile handled normal text quite well in our testing, producing scans that looked quite close to the original.
 With bold text, and especially with receipts, scans tended to looks a bit blotchy and crowded.
 This never yielded anything that was illegible, but the scans definitely looked of lesser quality than the originals.
 Handwriting went to the other extreme, coming out looking much lighter than the originals.
 Again, handwriting was never illegible, just faded.
 Color scans were quite poor.
 If you want to scan any color documents with this scanner, you just have to accept those scans are going to have completely different colors than the originals.